saltstack/salt/doc/topics/windows/windows-package-manager.rst

     # From the minion in masterless mode
     salt-call --local pkg.list_pkgs

-This will return all software installed on the system whether it is managed by Salt or not as shown below:
+The above command displays the software name and the version for every package installed on the system irrespective of whether it was installed by Salt package manager or not.

 .. code-block:: console